manjumusei-design/Code4Ge/README.md

 # CommitForge

 Offline commit assistant and repo health checker.
-One command.
-One report.
-Done.

 Developers waste mental energy writing inconsistent commit messages and unknowingly let technical debt accumulate.
 Existing tools are either cloud-dependent, heavy, or require complex setup.

-CommitForge eliminates that friction with a **100% offline, zero-config CLI** that analyzes your working tree, suggests conventional commit messages, flags repo anti-patterns, and outputs clean reports in under 2 seconds.
+CommitForge eliminates that friction with a **100% offline, zero-config CLI** that analyzes your working tree, suggests conventional commit messages, flags repo anti-patterns as well as health , and outputs a clean report in under 2 seconds.

 ## What It Solves